alexdevero/alex-devero-blog/__drafts__/draft--useeffect.md

 If you are familiar with React class components you know there are lifecycle methods available to use.
 You can use these methods to execute code at a specific moment you need.
 You can execute your code only when on component's initial render.
 You can also execute it on very re-render of the component, or if only some data change.

 These lifecycle methods, along with other features of class components, don't work with functions.
-These methods doesn't exist in their scope or environment.
+These methods don't exist in their scope or environment.
 React hooks made it possible to bring many of these features from classes to functional components so you can use them here as well.

 The React useEffect hook is a hook that brings the functionality of lifecycle methods to functional components.
 To make this easier, you can think about the useEffect hook as `componentDidMount`, `componentDidUpdate` and `componentWillUnmount` lifecycle methods in one package.